 If you are a regular yoga practitioner, you may choose to attend a regular yoga class.
 However, it is important to highlight to the teacher your stage of pregnancy so that he/she may advise on certain posture you may need to avoid.
 It is also important for you to have some information on what you need to be mindful of while attending a regular yoga class (refer to qns 6).

 4. What do I need to keep in mind while attending a regular yoga (ie: not prenatal) class?

 It is most important to acknowledge the differences in your body and how your body feels during the practice.
 Always try to maintain a steady pace of breath and avoid any postures that brings up your heart rate too much.
 Ideally, you should still be able to carry a conversation in any of the posture you are doing.
 Try to avoid regular yoga classes in the first trimester because the energy in your body may be low and you are still adjusting to the pregnancy.

 5. Is it ok to practice hot yoga during pregnancy?

 It is not recommended to practice hot yoga during pregnancy.
 In a hot room, the heat adds pressure to your body and heart, hence your heart rate escalates even when you do simple postures.
 There may be a risk of overheating the body which may increase risk of neural tube defects and possibly other malformations.

 At Yoga Inc, we do not allow pregnant ladies to attend any of our hot yoga classes (hot basics, hot hatha, warm stretch).
-We believe that it is at your best interest that you keep a safe practice throughout your pregnancy and we thank you for your understanding.
+We believe that it is in your best interest that you keep a safe practice throughout your pregnancy and we thank you for your understanding.

 6. Are there any poses I need to avoid during pregnancy?